This post was last updated January 15, 2020

 Why we love: Ok, we admit it, this one is ours.
 We’ll try to be objective, (clears throat).
 It’s a mold-breaking, innovative design—from the assertive positioning of the portrait over the headline (think cover of Forbes magazines) to the wickedly clever double duty of the navigation as a positioning statement, this site refuses to be predictable and safe.
 The client is digitally savvy and uses the full publishing power of this site to drive their message to the marketplace.
 Good design pays off and the best private equity firms know that.

-Why we love: Here is the latest addition to our portfolio of private equity websites.
+Why we love: Here is a new addition to our portfolio of private equity websites.
 We love the result and we loved working with this client.
 They came to us specifically because they wanted a website that looked different than all the others in their space.
 They really understand the value of design, and in an industry where it is often treated as an afterthought, they always pushed us to go the extra mile.
 We added some new code that allows for smooth intra-page transitions, giving the site a “single page app” feel that underscores their expertise in the Financial Technology sector.
 We crafted some custom animation that echoes the logo motif, and reinforces the new branding that we crafted.
 We brought the amazing photographer Dominic Episcopo in to do the office lifestyles and portraiture and had a hard time editing down the GQ Magazine level results.
 Take a look.

 Why we love: We are suckers for asymmetrical design, anything that busts out of the basic templated approach makes our heart skip a beat.
 The bold copy is paired with photos of their a-list celebrity partners.
 Messing up content this good would be a serious design sin and fortunately this site is not going to hell.
 Subtle animation underscores the pacing of the layout and while we’re usually not a fan of all-caps headline fonts, this kinda works for us